Configure your system

 Accurate and high-resolution imagery is essential when extracting features.
 The model will only be able to identify the palm trees if the pixel size is small enough to distinguish palm canopies.
 Additionally, to calculate tree health, you'll need an image with spectral bands that will enable you to generate a vegetation health index.
 You'll find and download the imagery for this study from OpenAerialMap, an open-source repository of high-resolution, multispectral imagery.

 - Click Start Exploring.

 In the interactive map view, you can zoom, pan, and search for imagery available anywhere on the planet.
 The map is broken up into grids.
 When you point to a grid box, a number appears.
 This number indicates the number of available images for that box.

-- In the search box, type Kolovai.
+- In the search box, type Kolovai and press Enter.
 In the list of results, click Kolovai.

 - Click the download button to download the raw .tif file.
 Save the image to a location of your choice.